digambar2002/feed_food/README.md

 ![App Screenshot](https://drive.google.com/uc?export=download&id=154AxU5vx34C5c8rFfbgB_4Hk-Rhj0Xwh)

-Feed Food is a food donation mobile app 🚧 (Under Development)

 Food waste is something that affects us all.
 This project is used to manage wastage foods in a useful way.
 Every day the people are wasting lots of foods.
 So we have to reduce that food wastage problem through online.
 If anyone have wastage foods they entering their